-I hate those little strings that come lose when you peel a banana.
+I hate those little strings that come lo0se when you peel a banana.
 Root beer is gross.
 I like to swim with fish but not eat them.

 I love having my nose stuck in a book.
 There is so much to know, so much to be inspired by.
 I generally prefer nonfiction, particularly travel stories and history, but I’ve been known to get lost in a well worn copy of Green Hills of Africa.

 Besides growing up in Michigan, America's high five, and living in Texas the last 10 years, I've also had the pleasure of living in Florida, South Carolina, New York, and Virginia.